 Alaska is the Last Frontier.
 Well, literally, as Alaska is an US state that is less than 2% developed!
-About 50 miles or so outside of the major cities, you loose cell phone contact, and you need satellite phone.
+About 50 miles or so outside of the major cities, you lose cell phone contact, and you need satellite phone.
 Many of the villages do not have a connection to the Alaska highway network, highways that are basically dirt roads over long stretches with one lane in each direction.
 For instance, there is no road to Nome.

 Nome gets their supply by air or barges.
 If a barge cannot deliver due to harsh weather conditions, a dangerous shortage arise like when a couple of years ago a storm canceled the last fuel delivery before onset of the sea-ice and Nome was about to run out of fuel by March.

 The rural villages off the road system depend on supply flown in by float planes or bush pilots and/or shipped up the river with little motor boots.
 These planes also serve to fly out sick people or pregnant women to the next hospital and fly midwives into the villages.
 Thus, for Alaskans a newspaper headline Woman gives birth on float plane to Ketchikan appears normal.
 Many rural Alaskan women fly to the next city two weeks before the anticipated delivery.
 Of course, spending the time in a hotel and paying for the flight costs a lot.
 Thus, home delivery is very common.

 When people get sick and their health insurance requires to choose an in-network doctor, things become even worse.
 In a state that is only 2% developed, the number of specialists is already low.
 The problem is not to find an excellent specialist.
 On the contrary, there are doctors who graduated from Harvard, Stanford, UCLA, and alike.
 They live in Alaska because they want to.